JuliaParallel/HDFS.jl/MAPREDUCE.md

 #### Data sources and the reader function
 Access to data sources are provided by lower level reader types, specific to each source.
+All reader types are of the abstract type **MapInputReader**.
 In the current implementation **HDFSFileReader** provides functionality to read HDFS files and **MapResultReader** assists reading previous map results.

+A data source for HDFS map-reduce is an instance of abstract type `MRInput`.
+Two concrete implementations of it exist:
+- MRMapInput(job_list, reader_fn::Function)
+    - job_list is a list of job ids pointing to previous map results
+    - reader_fn is described below
+- MRFileInput(file_list, reader_fn::Function)
+    - file_list is a list of HDFS URLs, pointing to HDFS directories or files.
+The last part of the URL can optionally contain a regular expression targeted to pick up multiple files.
+    - e.g.: `hdfs://username@hdfs\_host:port/folderpath/filepath`, or `hdfs://username@hdfs\_host:port/folderpath`, or `hdfs://username@hdfs\_host:port/folderpath/.*\.csv`
+    - reader_fn is described below

-The supplied reader\_fn uses a reader instance to fetch data, and returns only interesting data for the mapper.
+The reader\_fn uses a supplied MapInputReader instance to fetch one logical chunk of data.
+It can optionally include optimimizations to filter only interesting data for the mapper.
 The reader and the reader\_fn are combined to form an iterator that feeds the map function.

-**reader_fn**( *iterator* , *state* ) &rarr; *state*

-The reader function essentially provides the logic for the iterator in a single function:
+The reader function essentially provides all the logic for iterating over records in the file in a single function.

+**reader_fn**( *reader* , *state* ) &rarr; ( *record*, *is_done*, *state* )

+Where:
-- the lower level reader instance with the data if made available to the function
+- reader: the lower level reader for the data source
-- the function decides how to implement an iterator over the data
-- the reader instance is available through the iterator as iterator.r
-- if the iterator has not been started yet, the first call starts the iterator and returns the status
+- state: the iterator state (set as `nothing` in the first call)

-- otherwise fetches the next record into iterator.rec and returns the iterator status
-- if the iterator is done, sets iterator.is\_done to true
+Returns a tuple consisting of:
+- record: record read, or `nothing` if no record was found
+- is_done: whether there are any more records
+- state: iterator state that would be passed back in the next call

 #### Map and Collect